The Perth Marriage Office is open 10:00am to 7:00pm – 7 days per week, for legally recognised weddings in a Registry Office format.

 Your marriage can be arranged by making an appointment to lodge the Notice of Intended Marriage form at the Perth Marriage Office and payment of the above fee.
 Once the NOIM has been lodged with the Perth Marriage Office, your marriage date can then be set.

 Fiancé Visa Letters are also available upon request.
-If you have been asked to provide the Department of Immigration with a Fiancé Visa Letter, this can be obtained immediately following your first meeting at the Perth Marriage Office.
+If you have been asked to provide the Department of Immigration with a Fiancé Visa Letter to support your Prospective Marriage Visa application, this can be obtained immediately following your first meeting at the Perth Marriage Office.
 Only one persons signature is legally required in order to lodge the Notice of Intended Marriage, so the party to the marriage already in Australia can lodge this Notice on behalf of the couple, prior to the second party arriving in Australia.